pharo-contributions/clap-st/src/Clap-Core.package/ClapMatch.class/README.md

-I am an abstract class which represents a successful match.
+I represent an abstract class which represents a successful match.